 - Where can I get more information?

-What should I discuss with my healthcare provider before taking rimexolone ophthalmic (Vexol)?
+What should I discuss with my healthcare provider before using rimexolone ophthalmic (Vexol)?

-Do not use rimexolone ophthalmic if you have a bacterial, viral, or fungal infection in your eye without also receiving proper anti-infective treatment.
+You should not use this medication if you are allergic to rimexolone, or if you have a bacterial, viral, or fungal infection in your eye without also receiving proper anti-infective treatment.

-Rimexolone ophthalmic is in the FDA pregnancy category C. This means that it is not known whether rimexolone ophthalmic will harm an unborn baby.
-Do not use this medication without first talking to your doctor if you are pregnant.
+FDA pregnancy category C. It is not known whether rimexolone ophthalmic will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 How should I use rimexolone ophthalmic (Vexol)?

-Store rimexolone ophthalmic at room temperature away from moisture and heat.
-Keep the bottle properly capped.
+Store in an upright position at room temperature, away from moisture and heat.
+Do not freeze.
+Keep the bottle tightly closed when not in use.

 Additional Vexol Information